rokath/trice/_helper/ReadMe.md

-# Some heper code for copying where to uses
+# Some heper code for copying where to use